 Amanda Cross always considered herself a strong woman, but the many trials she faced on the hostile planet of Lavina almost break her.
 After her rescue, she turns down the chance to return to Earth when a handsome wolf shapeshifter named Tallyn catches her eye.
 Amanda decides to stay with Tallyn on his world and see where the relationship takes them.
 Not everything goes according to plan, especially when Tallyn’s father rejects their union and tries to have Amanda killed.

-Calem has waited centuries to right a wrong done to his mate and only daughter.
+Calem has waited centuries to right a wrong done to his mate and daughter.
 Their deaths nearly destroyed him, but he sees a chance for redemption through Amanda.
-Tallyn was right to ask for Calem’s help because he is the only one who can guide the petite female toward her destiny.
-Calem is determined to protect Amanda from facing the same fate as his mate and daughter, even if it ends up costing him his own life.
+Tallyn was right to ask for Calem’s help in preparing his mate to face his father’s deadly tests.
+Only he can guide the petite human female toward her destiny.
+Only Calem knows who she really is to their people.
+He is determined to keep Amanda from facing the same fate as his mate and daughter, even if it ends up costing him his own life.

 “I think I’m okay now,” Amanda said, pushing gently against Tallyn’s chest.
 She took a quick look around, finding nothing here familiar.
 Okay, so they definitely weren’t in Raiza anymore.
 She didn’t remember much of anything beyond the growing claustrophobia as they stepped inside the narrow transporter room.

 And a song, the haunting melody beautiful.

 It was the first time she’d heard Ayani sing.
 They didn’t have anything like television or radios in Ayani’s apartment, nothing but silence coming through the walls.
 How strange.
 Back on Earth she could hear every word from the neighbors on both sides of their apartment.